Are You IBD Aware? Crohn's and Colitis, Explained

 Diarrhea and the frequent need to have a bowel movement (also called tenesmus) is the predominant symptom.
 Pus and mucus may also occur as a result of ulcers that form in the colon.
 Other symptoms include rectal bleeding or bloody stools, abdominal pain, tiredness, and loss of appetite.

 Like Crohn's disease, the cause remains unknown although an abnormal immune response seems responsible for the inflammation, and diet and stress aggravate the condition.
 Genetics also seem to play a role.

 Treatment Of UC - Medications Relieve Inflammation

-Corticosteroids (such as prednisone and hydrocortisone) and 5-aminosalicylates (5-ASAs) (such as sulfasalazine, mesalamine) help to relieve mild symptoms of UC.
-These can be given in oral or rectal form - the rectal form is particularly suited to patients whose disease occurs in the rectum alone (referred to as proctitis) or slightly further up where enemas can still reach.
+Corticosteroids (such as prednisone, budesonide, and hydrocortisone) and 5-aminosalicylates (5-ASAs) (such as sulfasalazine, mesalamine) help to relieve mild symptoms of UC.
+These can be given in oral or rectal form, depending on availability.
+The rectal form is particularly suited to patients whose disease occurs in the rectum alone (referred to as proctitis) or slightly further up where enemas can still reach.

 Antidiarrheal agents such as loperamide are used in addition to other treatments to better manage diarrhea.
 Dehydration is a common consequence of diarrhea and people with UC should drink plenty of water throughout the day to combat this.